An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Computational Experiments

 Fig.~\ref{fig:results_zero_new} provides the total ordering decision per node type and resulting profitability distribution for various settings and methods aggregated over all SKUs.
-Table~\ref{tab:results_standalone} shows the percentage improvement in mean and 5th quantile profitability gains compared to the basestock method, complementing the figure.
+Table~\ref{tab:results_standalone} complements this by reporting the percentage improvement in mean profitability gains compared to the basestock method.
+The 5th quantile percentage gains closely follow the insights from mean performance gains, also as illustrated in Fig.~\ref{fig:results_zero_new}, so we do not report them separately.